-Stone County's responses to the findings identified in our audit are described in the accompanying corrective action plan.
+Stone County's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses.
 Stone County's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.